 Keeping in Touch days (KIT days) and Share Parental Leave in Touch (SPLIT) days

-If you are taking maternity leave, KIT days are a voluntary arrangement between you and your Trust, however they are recognised as good practice for anyone returning to work.
+If you are taking maternity leave, KIT days are a voluntary arrangement between you and your Trust, however, they are recognised as good practice for anyone returning to work.

 These can be arranged through your Trust and can occur at any period during leave except for the 2 weeks of compulsory maternity leave following the birth of your baby and during the accrued period of annual leave, if you choose to extend your maternity leave by this amount of time.

-If you do wish to undertake other work-related activity during your accrued annual leave, you may do so, but you will not be paid for it5 (see summary of period of eligibility below).
+If you do wish to undertake other work-related activity during your accrued annual leave, you may do so, but you will not be paid for it5 (see a summary of the period of eligibility below).

 Shared Parental Leave in Touch (SPLIT) days are available if you are sharing parental leave and a maximum of 20 can be taken without bringing the shared parental leave to an end.

 KIT days – Summary of period of eligibility